dalong0514/readnotes/20190102原文复制/2019091The-Joy-of-Search/2019091The-Joy-of-Search0101.md

 Consider this: we all know about the three R’s of education: reading, writing, and ’rithmetic—the three basic skills that schools have to teach (which obviously doesn’t include spelling).
 This book makes the case that there’s a fourth R that we should be teaching to all students and adults: that is, research.

+1『第四个 R，调研的能力。（2020-10-29）』

 I don’t mean that you’ll have to spend your time doing learned investigations into strange and inscrutable depths of obscure history, or weird and exotic scientific studies.
 What I DO mean is that everyone can learn to use online information much more effectively and efficiently, whether you’re a student, citizen, parent, or professional researcher; there are things you should know about online research.

 If you think about it, learning has changed from a school-only activity to a lifelong activity.
 And just as the person who can learn the best and know the most has a real advantage, so too does being a great online researcher give you a real advantage—in school, your work, and life.
 People fluent in search not only save time but are also far more likely to find higher-quality, more credible, more useful content.
 More important, they can ask questions that were impossible just a few years ago.

 As Samuel Johnson wrote, Knowledge is of two kinds.
-We know a subject ourselves, or we know where we can find information upon it.1
+We know a subject ourselves, or we know where we can find information upon it.
+1

 While that’s true, the common version of his quote usually leaves off the rest of his paragraph: When we enquire into any subject, the first thing we have to do is to know what books have treated of it.
-This leads us to look at catalogues, and at the backs of books in libraries.2
+This leads us to look at catalogues, and at the backs of books in libraries.
+2

+2『两类知识，做一张术语卡片。』——已完成

 In Johnson’s day that meant knowing how to do research AND knowing that catalogs existed, that libraries were collections of books on topics of interest, and that the back of a book contains an index.
 It also meant that you knew how to get into a library, many of which were still private and by subscription (that is, by「invitation」) only.